 Yes – the legal requirement to have insurance applies to all vehicles, whether they’re being used regularly or not.

 If you're not using your van and so don't want to insure it, you need to officially declare it as off the road.
-This involves applying for a SORN – a statutory off-road notification – through the DVLA.
+This involves applying for a SORN through the DVLA.

 Getting a SORN means you no longer need to tax or insure your van and there's no legal requirement to have an up-to-date MOT.

 If your van has a SORN, it’s against the law to drive it at any time on public roads.
-That is unless you’re heading to a pre-booked MOT test because you want to start using it again.
+That's unless you’re heading to a pre-booked MOT test.

 Also, with a SORN you have to store the vehicle on private property.
 For example, you’re not allowed to keep it parked on the street.